fuhrmanator/fuhrmanator.github.io/_posts/2021-12-15-markdown-in-gift.md

        🔘 `5`
        🔘 `NaN`

-It's worth noting that the inline formatting on my Moodle is different than the formatting of code blocks (see below).
+It's worth noting that the inline formatting on my Moodle site is different than the formatting of code blocks (see below).
-This may be due to how the Moodle theme (Cascading Style Sheets?) is configured on my Moodle.
+This may be due to how the Moodle theme (Cascading Style Sheets?) is configured on my Moodle site.

 ### Code blocks (fences)

-I teach courses in software engineering, so many of my quizzes have snippets of code in the stems and the choices (for multiple-choice questions).
-It's possible to use markdown for these, but it is extra tricky because of the control characters, the new lines and indenting.
+I teach courses in software engineering, so many of my quizzes have multi-line examples of code in the stems and the choices (for multiple-choice questions).
+It's possible to use markdown for these, but it is extra tricky because of the GIFT control characters that appear in code (especially `{ } : =`), the new lines and indenting.

-There's an additional twist with code blocks in Moodle with respect to indenting: multiple blank spaces will be ignored when displaying code, unless a [non-breaking space](https://en.wikipedia.org/wiki/Non-breaking_space) "&nbsp;" is the first character of the line.
-Furthermore, the non-breaking space has to be a character, **not** some HTML `&nbsp;` or unicode `U+00A0` specification that can be entered by keyboard.
+However, indenting works differently in code blocks in Moodle!
+Multiple spaces will be ignored when displaying code, unless a [non-breaking space](https://en.wikipedia.org/wiki/Non-breaking_space) "&nbsp;" is the first character of the line.
+Furthermore, the non-breaking space has to be a character, **not** some HTML `&nbsp;` or unicode `U+00A0` specification that can be entered easily by keyboard.

 Let's see a complicated 😱 example.